 Figure 2 shows a system consisting of AWS, AWS Greengrass, and an OpenNESS platform.
 In this architecture, the Greengrass Core runs as an edge application on the OpenNESS Edge Node.
 It is deployed as a Docker Container, and provides a network interface to the AWS Cloud.
 Greengrass Core uses edge node services to provision cloud applications, which run on the edge node as edge applications.

-From the point of view of AWS Cloud, Greengrass Core and the applications appear to be components meeting the Greengrass specification and running on an external system.
-Greengrass Core can run Lambdas within Greengrass core, as normal.
-Greengrass Core, and the lambdas, have ports from external devices to which traffic is steered by the OpenNESS data plane.
+For AWS Cloud, Greengrass Core and the applications appear to be components meeting the Greengrass specification and running on an external system.
+Greengrass Core can run Lambdas within Greengrass core as normal.
+Greengrass Core and the lambdas have ports from external devices to which traffic is steered by the OpenNESS data plane.

-This section describe how to setup and run AWS Greengrass on openNESS in a Docker container.
+This section describes how to set up and run AWS Greengrass on OpenNESS in a Docker container.